-Dr. Vivienne Du's research interests are primarily in child health and child impairment.
-Vivienne's specific interest is environmental impacts on maternal and child health.
+Dr. Vivienne Du's research interests are primarily in child development, child health, and child impairment.
+Vivienne's specific interest is environmental impacts on child development and child health, and sustainable health behaviours.

 Vivienne has been very active in pursuing research in the field of child impairment and child health where she has been working on cutting-edge research and innovation projects with a total value of over £1.5 million.
-Vivienne is the PI of several research projects involving large-scaled nationwide population samples, with which she has been using advanced research methods to explore the mechanisms underlying motor impairments and Developmental Coordination Disorder (DCD).
-Vivienne also uses record linkage of large, routinely collected clinical data to study maternal and child outcomes associated with urban environmental exposures and family sociodemographic diversities.
+Vivienne is the PI of several research projects involving large-scale nationwide population samples, with which she has been using advanced research methods to explore the mechanisms underlying motor impairments and Developmental Coordination Disorder (DCD).
+Vivienne also uses record linkage of large, routinely collected clinical data to study maternal and child outcomes associated with urban environmental exposures (including both built and natural environments), and family sociodemographic diversities.

 Vivienne is keen to apply her research to practice.
-Vivienne played critical roles in several intervention programmes and she is the holder of several patents and software copyright registrations on the assessment and intervention of children with motor impairments.
+Vivienne played critical roles in several community-based intervention programmes and she is the holder of several patents and software copyright registrations on the assessment and intervention of children with motor impairments.